Introduction

 What Are the Most Common Mistakes When Back Rolling Paint?

-- Delaying the Rolling Process: Timing is key.
+- Delaying the Rolling Process: Timing is crucial.
 If you wait too long after spraying, the paint may dry, making it difficult to achieve a smooth finish.
 Roll the paint while it’s still wet for optimal adhesion and texture.

 - Apply Consistent Pressure: Use steady, even pressure to avoid roller marks and achieve a uniform finish.